oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ### `printLogCLI.js`

 Parses `COS_log.csv` and displays violation counts and average cosine similarities over a selected number of days.
 Uses a color-coded table (green/yellow/red) to show severity of drift.
-Thresholds are set in this file, and should be adjust to your expected precision needs.
+Thresholds are set in this file, and should be adjusted to your expected precision needs.

 ```
 Note: The first record you enter into this system will always show that there is 0 drift when compared against the rolling data set.
 This is because the rolling dataset will be compared against itself at that point and there will be no drift to detect.
 This is a known issue, and was an intentional choice as the alternative would be to exclude a write to the `COS_log.csv` and `EUC_log.csv` logs on first write.